 2.1.6 A copy of the USC Representatives Manual is to be provided to the representative on return of the counter-signed agreement.

-2.1.7 The agreement is valid once signed by both parties and commences on the date of the last signature on the agreement.
+2.1.8 The agreement is valid once signed by both parties and commences on the date specified in the agreement.